Responsive design for vertical sites in the HubPages Network.

 I established a transition plan for our author community which included internal and external documentation, blog and forum announcements and help articles.

 I hired and trained a team of five content curators who would hand-select articles for the new domains.

 HubPages is a small, agile engineering-centric company.
 Management set an ambitious timeline to launch 1-2 sites per week with the first launch planned in just five weeks.
 We had about a month to prepare the community for the transition, create information architecture and design requirements, and develop content quality standards to help moderators determine which of the hundreds of thousands of articles would be eligible to reside on the new domains.

 The HubPages Network homepage and category pages (which are essentially homepages for different content categories) were relatively low-traffic pages but presented an opportunity to inform and engage first-time visitors.
 To that end, the design goal for the homepage was to enhance discoverability of content and communicate the identity of the particular site.

 We chose to employ the Masonry grid layout library for two main reasons:

 - HubPages authors often included beautiful photos inside of their articles and as a result the site as whole did well with Pinterest traffic.
 Masonry’s variable-height container model was perfect for showcasing a variety of different images.

-I was also responsible for determining what container types we would include, their content and visual design.
 The goal for the homepage and category pages was to display a variety of content; to show new visitors what we were all about.
 To that end, I came up with a four types of container models: